centau/vide/docs/api/reactivity-core.md

 - **Details**

-    Calling the returned state with no arguments will return its stored value, calling with arguments will set a new value.
+    Calling the returned source with no arguments will return its stored value, calling with arguments will set a new value.

-    Reading from the state from within any reactive scope will cause changes to that state to be tracked and anything depending on it to update.
+    Reading from the source from within any reactive scope will cause changes to that source to be tracked and anything depending on it to update.

 - **Example**